Meridian Street (Indianapolis)

-Meridian Street is the primary north–south street in Indianapolis, Indiana.
+Meridian Street is the primary north–south street in Indianapolis, Indiana, United States.
+The corridor continues north as US 31 and south as Indiana State Road 135.

+As its name implies, the street serves as Indianapolis's principal meridian, forming the origin of the city's east–west address numbering system.
+It intersects Washington Street, the baseline for north–south address numbering, immediately south of Monument Circle.

-US 31 formerly ran along North Meridian Street for much of its length in the city of Indianapolis, before being re-routed to a segment of Interstate 465.
-Meridian Street serves as the axis separating east addresses from west addresses, and intersects Monument Circle and Washington Street in downtown.
-North of downtown, Meridian continues through several prominent city neighborhoods, such as the Midtown commercial district, the Old Northside, Herron-Morton, Butler–Tarkington, Meridian-Kessler, and Arden, and the towns of Meridian Hills and Williams Creek.
+North of downtown, Meridian continues through several prominent city neighborhoods, like the Old Northside, Herron-Morton, Butler–Tarkington, Meridian–Kessler, and Arden, and the towns of Meridian Hills and Williams Creek.

 Meridian Street also passes through several historic districts: the North Meridian Street Historic District, the Old Northside Historic District, the Shortridge–Meridian Street Apartments Historic District, the Washington Street–Monument Circle Historic District, and the Indianapolis Union Station-Wholesale District.

 In 1919, property owners on Meridian Street from Monument Circle to the Central Canal proposed converting the street into a boulevard and putting it under the jurisdiction of the parks board to preserve its residential character.
 However, the increased demand for commercial property for an expanding downtown led to the proposal being defeated as property owners in the southern portion of the proposed boulevard sold their property to business interests.
 Nevertheless, in the early 1920s the portion of the street from Fall Creek to the canal was transferred to the parks board and a 25 ft setback for new construction was imposed.
 In conjunction with the original proposal, an unsuccessful attempt was made to change the name of the street to Lincoln Boulevard in order to honor Abraham Lincoln in the same way that Washington Street honored George Washington.